Wicomico County, Maryland: Sheriff

 Law enforcement in the county is provided by the Wicomico County Sheriff's Office.
 The sheriff, Mike Lewis, a Republican, is an elected official.
 Municipal police agencies exist in the towns of Delmar and Pittsville, along with the cities of Fruitland and Salisbury.

 State's attorney

 The Wicomico County State's Attorney is responsible for prosecuting the felony, misdemeanor, and juvenile cases occurring in the county.
 The current elected State's Attorney is Jamie Dykes.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 400 sqmi, of which 374 sqmi is land and 26 sqmi (6.4%) is water.

-The county's boundary with Delaware is composed of the Mason-Dixon line and the Transpeninsular Line.
+The county's boundary with Delaware is composed of the Mason–Dixon line and the Transpeninsular Line.
 The intersection of these two historical lines is the midpoint of the Transpeninsular Line, fixed by Mason and Dixon between 1763 and 1767.
-The midpoint is located about 8 mi northwest of Salisbury, near the center of the Delmarva Peninsula.
+The midpoint is about 8 mi northwest of Salisbury, near the center of the Delmarva Peninsula.
 The county is generally flat, characteristic of the region, with a few small hills in the northeast.
 The lowest elevation is at sea level and the highest elevation is 98 ft.